 |Saturated Fat 4g||21%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-What better way to start your day than with one of these these moist, flavorful banana nut muffins?
+What better way to start your day than with one of these moist, flavorful banana nut muffins?
 Made with chopped pecans or walnuts, they are perfect for breakfast, a quick snack or anytime you'd like a sweet treat.
 They are simple to make and a fun cooking activity to do with little ones.
 They also freeze well.

-Heat the oven to 400 F. Grease and flour 12 muffin cups, or line with paper muffin liners.
+Preheat the oven to 400 F. Grease and flour 12 muffin cups, or line with paper muffin liners.